 Just because someone can buy your product doesn't mean they will or even want to.
 There are tons of people out there who wouldn't buy your product if you paid them to do it.

 If this is the case, why would you market your services to them?
 Makes no sense and it's a giant waste of time.
 And businesses do it every day.
 Creating a customer avatar will help you avoid that.
-This is also the most unglamorous tool in the marketing toolkit.
+This, by the way, is the most unglamorous tool in the toolbox.
+It's also probably the most important.

 To put it plainly, your Avatar is the tool that helps you make sure that you're tailoring your marketing messages for the right people.
 Your business most likely has a couple of Avatars depending on the spread of your offerings.
 Having an Avatar helps eliminate wasted time and marketing budget.

 There are plenty of Avatar worksheets available online.
-They're all pretty dry.
-I created a video explanation that I hope you'll find easier to get through.
-How to Create Your Marketing Avatar is a complete walkthrough of setting up an avatar and it won't make your head hurt.
+But my recommendation for a deeper dive into the topic is The Complete, Actionable Guide to Marketing Personas over at the Buffer.com.
+It's a complete walkthrough of setting up an avatar and it won't make your head hurt.

 If you need help putting your marketing avatar together just shoot me a message from my contact page.
 I'll be glad to help.

-To put it plainly, the lead magnet is the hook that gets a prospect to stop being click happy and slow down long enough to see what you bring to the table.
+To put it plainly, the lead magnet is one of the most powerful tools in your marketing tool box.
+It's the hook that gets a prospect to stop being click happy and slow down long enough to see what you bring to the table.

 A lead magnet is a juicy incentive that your prospect will want bad enough to exchange for their contact details.